MyReservo/Reservo-frontend/README.md

 #### 2. Clone this repository using the Git command: (before clone, make sure You have installed git on Your computer)
 <img src="https://raw.githubusercontent.com/MyReservo/Reservo-frontend/master/assets/img/clone.png" alt="clone code" width="680" height="130" />

 #### 3. Navigate to the directory where you cloned the repository using the cd command.
-For example, if you cloned the repository in your "MyFolder", you have to  type the correct path to this folder, for e.g the following command:
+For example, if You cloned the repository to Your "MyFolder", You have to  type the correct path to this folder, for e.g. the following command:
 <img src="https://github.com/MyReservo/Reservo-frontend/blob/master/assets/img/cd-myfolder.png" alt="instal vite code" width="460" height="130" />

  #### 4. Install Vite globally using the NPM command: